-Great view from the top
+Great view of Abeokuta from the top

 The panoramic view of Abeokuta reveals a distinctively red city of low-rise, old buildings from the colonial and pre-colonial eras.
 The red brick church in the middle of downtown, fits perfectly in with the colour theme.

 Leaving Abeokuta, heading back towards Lagos, one also notices the modern side of the city.
 Ogun state is known as one of the better-governed states in Nigeria, with development-focused authorities.
 A major road project under construction seems poised to ease traffic considerably once finished.
-Also, existing infrastructure seems rather well-maintained – a rare occurence in Nigeria.
+Also, existing infrastructure seems rather well-maintained – a rare occurrence in Nigeria.